jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 - Build an MSI to deploy to clients

 ```
+Download the latest Windows binary, and source code from GitHub
 C:\> cd velociraptor\docs\wix
 C:\> mkdir output
 C:\> cp ..\velociraptor.exe output\velociraptor.exe
 C:\> cp ..\client.config.yaml output\client.config.yaml
 C:\> build_custom.bat
 C:\> msiexec /i custom.msi

+# The main file we use is custom.xml.
+This file will embed the config file within the MSI and deploy it to the current directory.
 ```

 - Start the Velociraptor server